manticoresoftware/manticoresearch/manual/Reporting_bugs.md

 ### How do I install debug symbols?

-Manticore Search and Manticore Columnar Library are written in C++, which means that what you get is a compiled compact binary file which executes in your OS optimal way.
-When you run a binary your system doesn't have full access to the names of variables, functions, methods, classes etc that are implemented.
-All that is provided separately in so called "debuginfo" packages or "symbol packages".
+Manticore Search and Manticore Columnar Library are written in C++, which means that when you run them, you get a compiled, compact binary file that executes optimally on your operating system.
+However, when you run a binary, your system does not have full access to the names of variables, functions, methods, and classes that are implemented.
+All of this information is provided separately in something called "debuginfo" or "symbol packages."

-Debug symbols are useful for troubleshooting and other debugging purposes, since when you have symbols and your binary crashes there's a way to visualize the state it crashed at including function names.
-Manticore Search provides such backtrace in searchd log and also generates coredump if it was run with `--coredump`.
-Without symbols all you get is just internal offsets that is difficult/impossible to decode.
-So if you make a bug report about a crash in most cases Manticore team will need debug symbols to be able to help you.
+Debug symbols are useful for troubleshooting and other debugging purposes, as they allow you to visualize the state of the system when it crashed, including the names of functions, when you have symbols and your binary crashes.
+Manticore Search provides a backtrace in the searchd log and also generates a coredump if it was run with the `--coredump` flag.
+Without symbols, all you get is internal offsets, which can be difficult or impossible to decode.
+Therefore, if you need to make a bug report about a crash, the Manticore team will often need debug symbols in order to help you.

-To install Manticore Search / Manticore Columnar Library debug symbols just install package `*debuginfo*` (centos), `*dbgsym*` (ubuntu, debian), `*dbgsymbols*` (windows, macos) of exactly the same version you are running.
-For example if you've installed Manticore Search in Centos 8 from package https://repo.manticoresearch.com/repository/manticoresearch/release/centos/8/x86_64/manticore-4.0.2_210921.af497f245-1.el8.x86_64.rpm the corresponding package with symbols is https://repo.manticoresearch.com/repository/manticoresearch/release/centos/8/x86_64/manticore-debuginfo-4.0.2_210921.af497f245-1.el8.x86_64.rpm
+To install Manticore Search/Manticore Columnar Library debug symbols, you will need to install the `*debuginfo*` package for CentOS, the `*dbgsym*` package for Ubuntu and Debian, or the `*dbgsymbols*` package for Windows and macOS.
+These packages should be of the same version as the version of Manticore that you are running.
+For example, if you've installed Manticore Search in Centos 8 from the package https://repo.manticoresearch.com/repository/manticoresearch/release/centos/8/x86_64/manticore-4.0.2_210921.af497f245-1.el8.x86_64.rpm , the corresponding package with symbols would be https://repo.manticoresearch.com/repository/manticoresearch/release/centos/8/x86_64/manticore-debuginfo-4.0.2_210921.af497f245-1.el8.x86_64.rpm

-Note they have the same commit id `af497f245` which corresponds to the commit this version was built from.
+Note that both packages have the same commit id `af497f245`, which corresponds to the commit that this version was built from.

-If you installed Manticore from a Manticore APT/YUM repo you can one of the following tools:
+If you have installed Manticore from a Manticore APT/YUM repository, you can use one of the following tools:
-* `debuginfo-install` in centos 7
+* `debuginfo-install` in CentOS 7
-* `dnf debuginfo-install` centos 8
+* `dnf debuginfo-install` CentOS 8
 * `find-dbgsym-packages` in Debian and Ubuntu

 to find a debug symbols package for you.